How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 The Problem

-Knowtex is a Y Combinator backed company building a voice AI operating system for clinicians.
+Knowtex is building a voice AI operating system for healthcare systems.
 Their platform automates clinical documentation, coding, and orders, allowing providers to focus on patient care instead of manual data entry.

-In July 2025, Knowtex signed a $15 million contract with the U.S. Department of Veterans Affairs, the largest integrated healthcare system in the United States.
-The opportunity was transformative, but it came with a hard requirement: FedRAMP compliance.
+Knowtex was awarded a $15 million contract with the U.S. Department of Veterans Affairs, the largest integrated healthcare system in the United States.
+The deal came with a strict timeline.
+Knowtex had roughly 90 days to achieve FedRAMP readiness.
+If they missed that window, deployment would stall and the contract itself would be at risk.

-“We had a $15 million contract on the line, and the only thing blocking us from deployment was compliance.” says Caroline, CEO and co-founder of Knowtex.
+“We had a $15 million contract on the line, and the only thing blocking us from deployment was compliance,” says Caroline Zhang, CEO and co-founder of Knowtex.

 The Solution

-Knowtex partnered with Delve to fast track their FedRAMP compliance and meet the VA’s aggressive timeline.
+Knowtex partnered with Delve to fast-track its FedRAMP Moderate-aligned readiness work and meet the VA timeline.

-Delve immediately built a clear execution roadmap and worked closely with Knowtex’s engineering team to deploy a new AWS GovCloud environment, implement required controls, and prepare documentation for federal auditors.
+Delve immediately built a clear execution roadmap and worked closely with Knowtex’s engineering team to deploy a new AWS GovCloud environment, implement required controls, aligned to FedRAMP Moderate / NIST 800-53, and prepare documentation for agency review.

-“FedRAMP has over 300 controls,” says Jocelyn, CTO and co-founder of Knowtex.
+“FedRAMP has over 300 controls,” says Jocelyn Kang, CTO and co-founder of Knowtex.
 “Having Delve working on that while we focused on building the product was a huge weight off my shoulders.”

 Delve’s platform continuously scanned Knowtex’s infrastructure, mapped controls directly to their AI architecture, and surfaced precise remediation steps.
-Instead of generic guidance, the team received clear, actionable instructions tailored to their environment.
+The team received custom, actionable instructions tailored to their specific environment, backed by expert support available 24/7 to answer questions and provide guidance in real time.

 Delve also acted as an extension of the Knowtex team, coordinating with cloud providers and third parties, answering security questions in real time, and managing audit readiness end to end.